-Blow me down and brush me barnacles—it’s almost time for International Talk Like a Pirate Day!
-Transform your library into a crew full of swashbuckling book-aneers with Mango's Pirate course.
+Blow me down and brush me barnacles — it’s almost time for International Talk Like a Pirate Day!
+Transform your library into a crew full of swashbuckling book-aneers with Mango Languages' Pirate course.

-September 19th is International Talk Like a Pirate Day, and Mango's Pirate course is a great way to introduce even more patrons to Mango's fun, effective language-learning resources, available through your library.
-If yar lookin' to celebrate the day with yar library, check out last year's entries in our Library Lubber video contest for some sea-worthy suggestions.
+September 19 is International Talk Like a Pirate Day, and Mango's Pirate course is a great way to introduce even more patrons to Mango's fun and effective language-learning resources, available through your library.

 Pirate party ideas